Azure/azure-remote-rendering-asset-tool/.pipelines/testchecklist.md

 - Drag-drop and remove a whole directory -> It shows the directory and removes the directory.
 - Drag-drop and remove multiple files and a directory at the same time
 - Drag-drop multiple files and a directory at the same time
-- Try all of the above with "select file" button.
+- Try to upload multiple files with "upload files"
+- Try to upload a directory with the "upload directory" button
 - During multi-file upload, check that there is a "progress bar" on top of the main Upload button, showing the progress.

 ### Containers